md-riaz/alpha_sms-wordpress-plugin/README.txt

 == Description ==

 = Overview =
 Alpha SMS makes it easy to add SMS-based two-factor authentication and transactional notifications to your WordPress site.
-Replace unreliable email-based logins with one-time passwords, confirm customer phone numbers during registration, and keep shoppers updated with automated WooCommerce order status messages.
+Replace unreliable email-based logins with one-time passwords, confirm customer phone numbers during registration, and keep shoppers updated with automated WooCommerce order status messages that are verified in order notes.

 = Key Features =
 * OTP verification for WordPress and WooCommerce registration and login forms.